Continuing Education Activity

 Increased potassium intake from food is a very uncommon cause of hyperkalemia in adult patients with normal renal function but can be an important cause in those with kidney disease.
-Foods with very high potassium content include dried fruits, seaweed, nuts, molasses, avocados, and Lima beans.
+Foods with high potassium content include dried fruits, seaweed, nuts, molasses, avocados, and Lima beans.
 Many vegetables that are also high in potassium include spinach, potatoes, tomatoes, broccoli, beets, carrots, and squash.
 High-potassium-containing fruits include kiwis, mangoes, oranges, bananas, and cantaloupe.
 Red meats are also rich in potassium.
-While generally safe to consume even in large quantities by patients with normal potassium homeostasis, these foods should be avoided in patients with severe renal disease or other underlying conditions or medications that predispose them to hyperkalemia.
+While generally safe to consume even in large quantities by patients with normal potassium homeostasis, these foods should be avoided in patients with severe renal disease or other underlying conditions or medications predisposing them to hyperkalemia.
 Intravenous intake through high potassium-containing fluids, particularly total parenteral nutrition, medications with high potassium content, and massive blood transfusions can significantly elevate serum potassium levels.

 Intracellular Potassium Shifts